2016 NCAA Division I women's basketball tournament: Notables

 Princeton became the first Ivy League team to ever receive an at-large bid in either the Division I men's or women's tournament.
 Notably, this came in the last season in which the Ivy League did not hold a postseason tournament.

-Tennessee received a #7 seed, the lowest in program history.
+Tennessee received a #7 seed, the lowest in program history until it received a #10 seed in 2026.

 Kentucky had the chance to play all of its regional games in its home city.
 The subregional was held on the Kentucky campus at the women's primary home of Memorial Coliseum, and the regional was held at Rupp Arena, normally home to the Kentucky men's team but also an occasional home for the women's team, in downtown Lexington.

 Five teams made their first-ever tournament appearance: Buffalo, Central Arkansas, Duquesne, Iona, and Jacksonville.
 Only Duquesne was an at-large entry; the others all won their conference tournaments.

 Upsets were the theme of the day on the first round of Sweet 16 play.
 In all four contests, the lower seated team knocked off the higher seeded team.
 Fourth-seeded Syracuse took out the number one seed in their region, South Carolina.
 Fourth-seeded Stanford defeated the number one seed in their region, Notre Dame.
 Seventh-seeded Washington played third-seeded Kentucky on their own (secondary) court and won the game — becoming the first team to win a true road game in the Sweet Sixteen round since North Carolina defeated Arizona State in 2005 — to move on to the Elite Eight.
 Seventh-seeded Tennessee defeated the third-seeded Ohio State.
 This left two four seeds and two seven seeds in the two regions playing on this day.